XbaoWu/volcano/docs/design/resource-strategy-fit-scheduling.md

 ## Proposal

-Extend one plug-ins to meet the above needs
+Extend one plug-in to meet the above needs

 - ResourceStrategyFit